-Weeding is probably the least favorite thing we do in our vegetable gardens, but it must be done.
-Mulching will cut done on the weeds and I like mulching we straw, because it keeps the plants and vegetables clean and it attracts beneficial insects.
-But I’m not as keen on wasting all that potential growing space.
-To make use of every inch of your garden, try and edible ground cover.
+Weeding is probably the least favorite thing to do in your vegetable gardens, but it must be done.
+Mulching is one way to cut down on the weeds, and mulching with straw is a popular technique because it keeps the plants and vegetables clean and it attracts beneficial insects.
+This will save you a lot of time and effort weeding, but it also wastes a fair amount of potential growing space.
+To make use of every inch of your garden, try growing an edible ground cover.

 This is really just an extension of intercropping.
-With intercropping, you tuck faster growing plants near... vegetables that will mature much later in the season, like seeding spinach under tomato plants.
+With intercropping, you tuck faster-growing plants near vegetables that will mature much later in the season, such as seeding spinach under tomato plants.
 Many fast growers, such as lettuce, can be used as cover crops, too.
-However you’ll have to keep re-seeding as you harvest or you’ll be left with bare ground again.
+However, you’ll have to keep reseeding as you harvest or you’ll be left with the bare ground again.

 Instead of a temporary fix, vegetable gardens can be mulched with long season plants or even with non-aggressive perennials.
-While there will be some competition for water and nutrients whenever two plants are grown in close proximity, this shouldn’t be a problem if you have a good, rich soil and you are making sure your vegetable garden is getting regular water.
+While there will be some competition for water and nutrients whenever two plants are grown in close proximity, this should not be a problem if you have good, rich soil and you are making sure your vegetable garden is getting regular water.
+Learn more about several edible plants that you can use as ground covers.

 01 of 05

-A lot of space limited gardeners have a problem with where to plant a strawberry bed.
+A lot of space-limited gardeners have a problem with where to plant a strawberry bed.
 How about under a row of eggplants?
-They will still get plenty of sun under there and they’ll even help get the eggplants propped up, when they are heavy with fruits.
-This also solves the problem of thinning out plants, since you’ll need to remove a few next year, to plant a new vegetable, like kale, in the row.
+They will still get plenty of sun under there, and they’ll even help keep the eggplants propped up and standing tall when they are heavy with fruits.
+This also solves the problem of thinning out the plants in your strawberry bed, since you’ll need to remove a few the next year to plant a new vegetable, such as kale, in the row.

 02 of 05